What is Subtle Maneuvers?

 Time is short, my strength is limited, the office is a horror, the apartment is noisy, and if a pleasant, straightforward life is not possible then one must try to wriggle through by subtle maneuvers.

 Anyone trying to pursue an ambitious creative project has probably felt this way from time to time.
-And reading about how other people have done it—how they made time for their creative work in the face of all manner of daily obstacles—can be tremendously inspiring and comforting.
+And reading about how other people have done it—how they made time and found strength for their creative work in the face of intractable daily obstacles—can be inspiring and comforting.